SEN1221TUD/Q2_2023/readme.md

 Discrete Choice Models (DCMs) have been widely employed to study the decision-making behaviour of individuals across various scientific domains, including transportation, marketing, and health, among others.
 DCMs are particularly used to infer preferences over attributes and alternatives, forecast demand, and predict the impact of new policies.

 This course aims to equip students in the socio-technical domain with a comprehensive understanding of DCMs.
-It prepares students to formulate hypotheses, develop diverse models, and generate solutions for the challenges our society faces in their future careers.
+It prepares students to develop diverse models to generate solutions to societal  challenges.

 The course consists of oral lectures and lab sessions.
 While attendance at lectures and lab sessions is highly recommended to keep up with the course, it is not mandatory.

 ## Lab sessions
 Lab sessions aim to demonstrate and reinforce knowledge about different discrete choice models, the underlying assumptions, estimation techniques, and how to interpret model outcomes.
-They provide students with hands-on experience in discrete choice modelling.
+They provide hands-on experience in discrete choice modelling.
 The lab sessions include a series of exercises in the form of Jupyter notebooks.

 `Lab session 1` introduces discrete choice models, focusing specifically on the Multinomial Logit (MNL) model based on random utility theory.
-Students will acquire the skills to explore choice databases, build and estimate choice models using the Python package Biogeme, and perform statistical tests to compare different model specifications.
+You will acquire skills to explore choice datasets, build and estimate choice models using specialised Python package called Biogeme, and perform statistical tests to compare different model specifications.

 `Lab session 2` focusses on the Mixed Logit models.
-Students will gain proficiency in building and estimating various types of Mixed Logit models by altering assumptions about preference heterogeneity and distributions to capture unobserved taste heterogeneity.
-Furthermore, we will explore the impact of the number of draws on the estimation outcomes.
+Students will gain proficiency in building and estimating various types of Mixed Logit models by altering assumptions about unobserved preference and taste heterogeneity.
+Furthermore, you will explore the impact of the number of draws on the estimation outcomes.

 `Lab session 3`

-## 3. Notes

-* This repository provides all the materials from the lectures and hands-on labs to successfully complete the course.
-* You can also work locally on your laptop if you want to.
-Here are instructions on how to do it.
-* Make sure you use Python X or above
+For the lab sessions, we use Python notebooks (Jupyter Notebooks).
+You have two options to work in them:
+A. Local environment (recommended)
+B. Google Colab

+For both options, instructions to set up tyour environment are given at the end of this page.
-* The requirements.txt file contains all the Python dependencies needed to run the codes used in this course.
-In each notebook file, we provide two ways to set up your environments: (1) Google Colab and (2) Local.
-Note that this file may be updated during the course to include more dependencies.
+Accordingly, in each notebook file, we provide two ways to set up your environments: (1) Google Colab and (2) Local.
+Note that the requirements files may be updated during the course to include more dependencies, if needed.

 ## 4. Q&A Forum